OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

-    4. Your license to use the Software or any Additional Services will remain in effect until terminated by Verizon or its third party licensors, or until your Service is terminated.
-Upon termination of your Service, you must cease all use of and immediately delete the Software from your computer.
+    4. 4\.
+Your license to use the Software or any Additional Services will remain in effect until terminated by Verizon or its third party licensors, or until your Service is terminated.
+Upon termination of your Service, you must cease all use of and immediately delete the Software from your computer or other device.